3052/dash/internal/grok/readme.md

 https://grok.com

-Go language, I need a script where input is DASH MPD file, and out output is segment URLs as JSON, grouped by Representation
+Go language, I need a script where user will provide path to DASH MPD file, and output is segment URLs as JSON, grouped by Representation. assume MPD URL is "http://test.test/test.mpd" to resolve relative URLs